cockroachdb/docs/v21.2/configure-logs.md

 | `channels`      | List of channels that output to this sink.
 Use a YAML array or string of [channel names](logging-overview.html#logging-channels), `ALL` to include all channels, or `ALL EXCEPT {channels}` to include all channels except the specified channel names.<br><br>For more details on acceptable syntax, see [Logging channel selection](#logging-channel-selection). |
 | `no-color` | When `true`, removes terminal color [escape codes](https://en.wikipedia.org/wiki/ANSI_escape_code) from the output. |

 Because server start-up messages are always emitted at the start of the standard error stream, it is generally difficult to automate integration of `stderr` with log analyzers.
-We recommend using [file logging](#output-to-files) or [network logging](#output-to-network) instead of `stderr` when integrating with automated monitoring software.
+We recommend using [file logging](#output-to-files) or network logging via [Fluentd](#output-to-fluentd-compatible-network-collectors) or [HTTP](#output-to-http-compatible-network-collectors) instead of `stderr` when integrating with automated monitoring software.

 {{site.data.alerts.callout_info}}
 By default, `cockroach start` and `cockroach start-single-node` do not print any messages to `stderr`.
 However, if the `cockroach` process does not have access to on-disk storage, all messages are printed to `stderr`.